28 Sep 2012

 About the author

-Hans-Peter Lüdeke is a Field Applications Engineer with Murata Europe and is responsible for Power Suppliers.
+Hans-Peter Lüdeke is a Senior Product Manager - Power Supply, Murata Europe.
 He joined Murata in 2011 in a technical sales role.
 He previous roles with Lineage Power and Tyco Electronics have all involved responsible for power electronics.
 At Lucent Technologies he was responsible for designing power supplies.
 Hans-Peter graduated from the University of Paderborn with a PhD in electrical engineering.

 Murata was founded by Akira Murata as a personal venture in Nakagyo-ku, Kyoto-shi, Japan in October 1944.
 Since then the company has grown to be one of the world’s largest component manufacturers, producing everything from ceramic capacitors through to piezo-electric, ceramic and SAW filters, connectors, isolators, inductors and sensors.
 The company also produces a he volume of modules including power supplies in which they have gained significant experience and as a result have a major percentage of the global market.